Ragavan7071/ece-cit/README.md

 Please refer names-->coco.names for giving input images.

 The gallery folder contains input images you can also download it for testing the code.
+# Requirements for prelims
+# colab
+Use google colab which provoides free gpu to run this code

+This code is designed to run in the colab
+# Test dataset
+we have to give the dataset path for poem generation in the 2nd cell,I had given my test dataset in the repository(test.txt) you can download it.
+# step by step procedure for prelims
+step1:upload the test dataset in colab(you can get the dateaset from github repo(test.txt))

+step2:place the file path of dataset in the 2nd cell

+step3:runtime-->run all (or)ctrl+F9

+step4:the final cell is our output cell ,enter the input string

+step5:the output poem is generated

+step6:for using api(telegram) function read the txt file in prelims folder
 # Team details
 The team details.docx contains the details and work of each team members